VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Benchmark

 \subsection{Action Hallucination}

 Action hallucination (ACH) occurs when a model identifies actions in a video that are either non-existent or significantly different from the actual actions.
-This typically arises when the model misinterprets visual cues or overgeneralizes, leading to inaccurate conclusions about the video's content.\ In \vidhalluc, we assess the performance of MLLMs in detecting action hallucinations using two methods: binary QA and MCQs.
-The MCQs evaluate the model's fundamental understanding of actions in the video, testing its ability to accurately identify actions without additional context.
-Conversely, binary QA assesses the model’s susceptibility to hallucinations in action recognition, particularly when faced with leading or suggestive questions.
+This typically arises when the model misinterprets visual cues or overgeneralizes, leading to inaccurate conclusions about the video's content.\ In \vidhalluc, we evaluate the performance of MLLMs in detecting action hallucinations using two methods: binary QA and MCQs.
+The MCQs test the model's basic understanding of actions, assessing its ability to identify them without extra context.
+In contrast, binary QA evaluates the model’s susceptibility to hallucinations, especially when confronted with leading or suggestive questions.

 For the binary QA, we use a question format such as ``\textit{Is the prominent action in the video \{action\}?''}.
-Each video pair involves two distinct actions, resulting in two separate questions.
-For example, we first ask the question with Video 1, then with Video 2.
+Each video pair involves two distinct actions.
+For instance, we first ask the question with Video 1, then with Video 2.
 The model should answer ``Yes'' for the video containing the action and ``No'' for the video without it.
 A correct response requires the model to answer both questions correctly.
 We evaluate the model's performance using accuracy, as defined in formula~\ref{eq:accuracy}, where $N_{\text{correct}}$ is the number of correctly answered questions and $N_{\text{total}}$ is the total number of questions.

-For MCQs, we use a format such as ``\textit{What is the prominent action in the video?}''.\ Each question has four answer choices, with only one correct answer representing the action occurring in the video.\ One incorrect option corresponds to the action in the other video in the video pair, while the remaining two options are generated using GPT-4.\ By providing a frame from the video, we ask GPT-4 to generate plausible actions that could occur in the same scene, but distinct from the correct action.
-The model must select the most likely action from the four options.
+For MCQs, we use a format such as ``\textit{What is the prominent action in the video?}''.\ Each question has four answer choices, with only one correct answer representing the action occurring in the video.\ One incorrect option corresponds to the action in the other video in the pair, while the remaining two options are generated using GPT-4o~\cite{openai2024gpt4ocard}.\ By providing a frame from the video, we ask GPT-4o to generate plausible actions that could occur in the same scene, but distinct from the correct action.
+The model must select the correct action from the four options.
 Accuracy remains the evaluation metric, calculated in the same manner as in Equation~\ref{eq:accuracy}.